abelardoacm/ssDNA_viral_pangenomics/README.md

 #### **Genomic_fasta_files Individual_full_genbank_files and Proteomic_fasta_files**

 These folders are needed to begin data processing once the **family.gb** file is deposited in the Raw_database directory.
 If the repo is not cloned, then user must create them in the right location.
-For example, from main folder:
+For example, from repo main folder:

 ```
 cd data/